 OpenStack community will meet to hammer out the grisly details at a

-summit in San Diego next month.
+in San Diego next month.

 Red Hat also hope to ship their first commercial edition of

 OpenStack early next year, but will face stiff competition from

 fellow Foundation members – such as Rackspace, who are